 - 1. Convert this value to be set in the clock correction register.
 For how to convert, refer to "(1) Calculation example 1". - 2.
-Measurement value when 1 Hz clock pulse is output from the $\overline{\text{INT}}$ pin. - 3.
-Target value of average frequency when the function of clock correction is used. - 4.
-Refer to "Table 13 Function of Clock Correction".
+Measurement value of a clock pulse output from the 32KO pin. - 3.
+Target value of average frequency when the clock correction function is used. - 4.
+Refer to "Table 12 Function of Clock Correction".